-- Inform parents of the counsellor's role with the emphasis on the strictly confidential nature of the counselling relationship between counsellor and counselee. - Provide parents with accurate, comprehensive, and relevant information in an objective and caring manner, as appropriate and consistent with the ethical responsibilities of the counselee.
+- Inform parents of the counsellor's role with an emphasis on the strictly confidential nature of the counselling relationship between the counsellor and the counselee. - Provide parents with accurate, comprehensive, and relevant information in an objective and caring manner, as appropriate and consistent with the ethical responsibilities of the counselee.